Green Guru LLC Irrigation & Landscape Lighting

 Maintain + upgrade

-We keep systems reliable over time with serviceable hubs, corrosion prevention, and modern control options when you want schedules or scenes.
+We keep systems reliable over time with corrosion prevention, seasonal tuning, and targeted upgrades when you want easier scheduling or scenes.

 Packages & ongoing care

-Start with a scoped repair, a targeted upgrade, or a full design/install — then keep it reliable with serviceable hubs, quality LEDs, and voltage discipline.
-Intro package: Architectural Lighting Package (12 fixtures, $2,895).
-Repairs and upgrades are scoped on-site.
+Start with a scoped repair, a targeted upgrade, or a full design/install — then keep it reliable with quality LEDs and voltage discipline.
+Intro package: Architectural Lighting Package (16 fixtures, $2,895).
+See full scope on the Architectural package page, or review the Architectural Plus brass upgrade package.

 • Voltage discipline: we engineer cable/tap/layout to prevent voltage drop, so LED fixtures and LED lamps/modules (including Bluetooth extenders and Wi-Fi/RGBW options) run at their intended voltage and stay consistent across the property.